worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter FOUR: THE INVESTIGATION (continued)

-### March 1978
+**March 1978**
 Dr. James Reeves lived in a small house in Altadena, twenty minutes from JPL.
 He'd retired from the lab three years earlier after forty years of service—worked on everything from Explorer 1 to Viking.
-Sarah had found his name in the footnotes of a 1975 paper on interplanetary communication protocols.
+Liv had found his name in the footnotes of a 1975 paper on interplanetary communication protocols.

 She called him on a Tuesday afternoon in March.
 He sounded suspicious.

 "Who did you say you were?"

-"Sarah Chen.
+"Liv Chen.
 I'm a telemetry tech at JPL.
 I'm working on a personal research project about Voyager communication systems."

 "Personal research."
 His voice was dry.
 "That's what we used to call it too.
 What do you really want?"